kitze/Benji-docs/FEATURE_DOC_SPEC.md

 - [ ] Captured any templates, automation hooks, or recurring tools specific to the feature.
 - [ ] Sanity-checked the write-up against real behavior (no assumptions, no filler).
 - [ ] Kept language user-facing—no database tables, internal class names, or engineering jargon.
-- [ ] Grouped related information (AI, templates, goals, customization, etc.) so each topic appears in one clear section.
+- [ ] Grouped related information (lists & sharing, AI, templates, goals, customization, etc.) so each topic appears in one clear section.
+- [ ] Clarified when keyboard shortcuts are optional versus the only way to act.